System: Analysis

 Artificial systems inherently have a major defect: they must be premised on one or more fundamental assumptions upon which additional knowledge is built.
-This is in strict alignment to the Gödel's incompleteness theorems.
+This is in strict alignment with Gödel's incompleteness theorems.
 The Artificial system can be defined as a "consistent formalized system which contains elementary arithmetic".
-These fundamental assumptions are not inherently deleterious, but they must by definition be assumed as true, and if they are actually false then the system is not as structurally integral as is assumed (i.e. it is evident that if the initial expession is false, then the Artificial system is not a "consistent formalized system").
+These fundamental assumptions are not inherently deleterious, but they must by definition be assumed as true, and if they are actually false then the system is not as structurally integral as is assumed (i.e. it is evident that if the initial expression is false, then the artificial system is not a "consistent formalized system").
 For example, in geometry this is very evident in the postulation of theorems and extrapolation of proofs from them.

 George J. Klir maintained that no "classification is complete and perfect for all purposes", and defined systems as abstract, real, and conceptual physical systems, bounded and unbounded systems, discrete to continuous, pulse to hybrid systems, etc. The interactions between systems and their environments are categorized as relatively closed and open systems.
-It seems most unlikely that an absolutely closed system can exist or, if it did, that it could be known by man.
-Important distinctions have also been made between hard systems – technical in nature and amenable to methods such as systems engineering, operations research, and quantitative systems analysis – and soft systems that involve people and organisations, commonly associated with concepts developed by Peter Checkland and Brian Wilson through Soft Systems Methodology (SSM) involving methods such as action research and emphasis of participatory designs.
-Where hard systems might be identified as more "scientific", the distinction between them is often elusive.
+Important distinctions have also been made between hard systems—–technical in nature and amenable to methods such as systems engineering, operations research, and quantitative systems analysis—and soft systems that involve people and organizations, commonly associated with concepts developed by Peter Checkland and Brian Wilson through soft systems methodology (SSM) involving methods such as action research and emphasis of participatory designs.
+Where hard systems might be identified as more scientific, the distinction between them is often elusive.

-Cultural system

-A cultural system may be defined as the interaction of different elements of culture.
-While a cultural system is quite different from a social system, sometimes both together are referred to as a "sociocultural system".
-A major concern of the social sciences is the problem of order.

 Economic system

-An economic system is a mechanism (social institution) which deals with the production, distribution and consumption of goods and services in a particular society.
+An economic system is a social institution which deals with the production, distribution and consumption of goods and services in a particular society.
 The economic system is composed of people, institutions and their relationships to resources, such as the convention of property.
 It addresses the problems of economics, like the allocation and scarcity of resources.

-The international sphere of interacting states is described and analysed in systems terms by several international relations scholars, most notably in the neorealist school.
+The international sphere of interacting states is described and analyzed in systems terms by several international relations scholars, most notably in the neorealist school.
 This systems mode of international analysis has however been challenged by other schools of international relations thought, most notably the constructivist school, which argues that an over-large focus on systems and structures can obscure the role of individual agency in social interactions.
-Systems-based models of international relations also underlies the vision of the international sphere held by the liberal institutionalist school of thought, which places more emphasis on systems generated by rules and interaction governance, particularly economic governance.
+Systems-based models of international relations also underlie the vision of the international sphere held by the liberal institutionalist school of thought, which places more emphasis on systems generated by rules and interaction governance, particularly economic governance.